dhall-lang/dhall-nethack/README.md

       }
 ```

-You can convert that to a `~/.nethackrc` file by running:
+You can convert that to a NetHack configuration file by running:

 ```bash
 $ dhall-to-text <<< './toNetHack.dhall ./examples/small.dhall'